quicksilver812/workout-peer/README.md

 ### Prerequisites

 - Node.js and npm (Node Package Manager) installed on your machine
-- MongoDB installed and running locally, or a MongoDB Atlas account
+- MongoDB Atlas account, with a database created

 ### Installation